LASERS VS LEDS HAIR GROWTH TREATMENTS: WHICH IS BETTER?

-If you’re among the 50% of Americans who are struggling with hair loss, you’ve likely looked into Low-Level Laser Therapy (LLLT) for hair restoration, also referred to as Laser Phototherapy (LPT) and laser hair growth therapy.
+If you’re among the 50% of Americans who are struggling with hair loss, you’ve likely looked into Low-Level Laser Therapy.
+LLLT is also referred to as Laser Phototherapy (LPT) and laser light therapy for hair growth.

 After all, it carries a big promise!
-Laser hair growth therapy has the power to stop hair loss, thicken existing hair, and grow new hair.
+Laser hair growth treatment has the power to stop hair loss, thicken existing hair, and grow new hair.
 Pretty incredible, huh?

 It’s no wonder that in the past few years LPT devices have flooded the market.
 Ideally, these devices provide clinical-strength therapy and results from the comfort of your own home.

 For devices that use actual lasers, this is exactly the case.
 However, a large majority of LPT devices use LEDs (Light-Emitting Diodes) in place of medical grade lasers.

-Many companies choose to either use LEDs exclusively or a mix of lasers and LEDs to cut costs since they are inexpensive and easy to make.
+Many companies choose to either use LEDs exclusively or a mix of lasers and LEDs to cut costs.
+LEDs are inexpensive and easy to make.
 That’s why LEDs are often used as on-off indicators in electronic devices.
 Lasers, on the other hand, produce an intense beam of light and meet scientific-grade standards.